helauren42/Desktop_background_slideshow/README.md

   activate the slideshow, requires path to be set</br></br>
   -deactivate, --deactivate</br>
   deactivate the slideshow, will deactivate all instances of the application if multiple are running</br></br>
-  -refresh, --refresh</br>
-  updates the images for the slideshow when the images directory has been modified</br>
   --uninstall</br>
   uninstals the background slideshow application and all the application's components</br>